Scott Edinburgh

 Consortium Core Essay 1: Please describe your short- and long-term goals post-MBA.
 How has your professional experience shaped these goals and influenced your decision to pursue an MBA degree?
 (2,000 characters max)

-For this first core Consortium essay, with 300 or so words, you want to mention your specific short- and long-term goals and connect how your work thus far has prepared you for and cemented your belief in those goals.
+For this first core Consortium essay, with 300 or so words, you want to mention your specific short- and long-term goals and share how your work thus far has prepared you for and cemented your belief in those goals.

 Consortium Core Essay 2: (Optional Essay): Is there any other information you would like to share with us that is not presented elsewhere in your application?
 (1,000 characters max)